 2. Cleaning your cat’s teeth at the vets

-If you think your cat needs a more effective and rigorous clean, it may be worth asking your vet to clean their teeth with specialist tools.
-The equipment your vet has will be more effective than what you have at home.
-Asking your vet to give your cat’s teeth a professional clean every so often will help to remove plaque and tartar that could be present in your cat’s mouth.
-Doing this will also help to reduce the smell from a cat with bad breath and also give the vet a chance to extract any teeth that are rotten or causing pain.
+If bad breath is a regular issue, it might be worth discussing with your vet if it is beneficial to give your cat’s teeth a professional clean every so often to remove plaque and tartar that could be present in your cat’s mouth.
+Doing this will help to reduce the smell from a cat with bad breath and also give the vet a chance to extract any teeth that are rotten or causing pain.
+This is a decision to be made in conjunction with your vet however– as they will most likely need to anaesthetise your cat in order to properly clean their teeth.

 3. Dental cat treats